<> Dichorragia nesimachus Doyere,[1840] <>

 Photo taken at Doi Suthep-Pui National Park, Chiang Mai, Thailand.
 700m a.s.l.

-Widespread but not particularly common.
-Both sexes are similar in appearance but male has extra blue markings on upper hindwings.
+Dichorragia nesimachus is widespread but not particularly common.
+Both sexes are similar in appearance but males can be quite variable and have extra blue markings on upper hindwings.
 Frequently rests on the underside of leaves with wings spread.
+It is a swift flyer and can be difficult to approach.
 Previously in the Cyrestinae sub-family but now reassigned to the Pseudergolinae.

 Synonyms: Adolias nesimachus, Dichorragia deiokes, Dichorragia nesseus, Argynnis hippomenes